-All Marquette campus offices, including OIE, are closed, but we are available to help you.
-We suggest contacting us by email or calling OIE at 414-288-7289 to arrange a phone appointment.
+The university will remain open during this time and the services of Office of International Education staff are available to you.
+We suggest contacting us by email or calling OIE at 414-288-7289 if you have questions or to arrange an appointment.

 OIE Advisors for international students and scholars: